Skip to main content

 The entity type (Significant Third Party, Third Party, Associated Entity, Candidate, MP / Senator, Registered Political Party, or Other) drives which obligations apply.
 Self-provisioned orgs set it from the banner at the top of the Compliance settings page; admin-onboarded orgs have it set by their account manager.
 If your classification changes later, contact Together support.

-Step 3: Configure tracking codes
+Step 3: Configure revenue codes

 Step 4: Check election periods (if any apply)